MigVega/SLAM2REF/README.md

 ```
 **Code:** To be added.

+Thank you for acknowledging our work!

 ## Acknowledgements
-This is an extension of [LT-SLAM](https://github.com/gisbi-kim/lt-mapper/tree/main/ltslam) (2022), whose author is Giseop Kim.
+This is an extension of [LT-SLAM](https://github.com/gisbi-kim/lt-mapper/tree/main/ltslam) (2022), and [Scan Context](https://github.com/gisbi-kim/SC-A-LOAM) (2021) whose author is Giseop Kim.